kslat3r/async-js-old-and-new/PITCHME.md

 * If the call stack is empty:
   * Takes the first event on the callback queue and pushes it to the call stack.
   * The call stack then executes the callback.
-* Performs this repeatedly until the callback queue is empty.
+* Performs this repeatedly until the call stack and callback queue are empty.

 ---